Explore The Adirondacks By Car: Accessible Sights, Attractions & Activities In The Northern Region

 Start your trip off in Lake Placid and head east on Route 86 toward Wilmington.
 As you pass through the Sentinel Range Wilderness Area, you'll be driving alongside the Ausable River.
 When you reach Wilmington, turn left onto Route 431 to begin ascending the mountain.
 Along the way, make stops at:

 Home to four waterfalls on the Ausable River, High Falls Gorge is an incredible sight if you're up for some light walking.
 To access the falls, there are three paths ranging from a quarter to 1 mile long.
 The easiest route is a half mile round trip and takes around 45 minutes.
 The path to the main falls is accessible for all abilities.
-Admission is $11.95 for adults and $8.95 for children.
+Summer admission (May - October) is $13 for adults and $10 for children.

 A parking area is located just across the bridge from The Hungry Trout.
 Park and walk up to the bridge to get a view of the upper section.
 If you want to see more, walk across the bridge, carefully cross the road, and follow the trail less then one tenth of a mile downstream.
 There is also the option to view a beaver pond and rapids along the West Branch Ausable River from the River Trail, which is hardened to be accessible for those with mobililty disabilities.